adelynflowers/arcadeskirmishclub/docs/events/2026-escalation-league.md

 Yes, prizes will be awarded for several categories.
 See [Awards](#awards) for more details.

+**Can I use minis I've already built/painted?**

+Yes.
+The main audience of this league is looking to build and paint a full army they don't already have, but you can participate in whatever way you see fit.
+That being said, models that you build/painted before the league won't be eligible for building/painting points.

 ## Participating in the League

 ### Choose a Game and Army